JeroenED/instant-bugfix/readme.md

 Instant Bug Fix
 =========

-Instant Bugfix solves all your codeproblems in one click or tab.
+Instant Bugfix solves all your codeproblems in one click or tap.

 Actually it's just outputting a common codeproblem like: